insomnicles/academy/README.md

 - Latex Document: simple

 You can convert a book from gutenberg directly (1) or from a local file (2).
 You can also convert an entire directory (3) -- note that the id argument must be supplied but will be ignored in this case.
-Finally, you can add "--save" or "--savejson" options (4, 5) to save the source file or the extraction to the output directory.
+Finally, you can add "--save" or "--savejson" options (4, 5) to save the source file or the extraction json file to the output directory.

 ```
     1. python beautify_guttenberg.py 2412 output/test easy